JBL Sense Pro

 • Battery life of the charging case is 30 hours on JBL Sense Pro and 31 hours on Xiaomi OpenWear Stereo Pro.

-• Charge time is 2 hours for JBL Sense Pro and 1.5 hours for Xiaomi OpenWear Stereo Pro.
+• Charge time is 2 hours on JBL Sense Pro and 1.5 hours on Xiaomi OpenWear Stereo Pro.

-• Wireless charging is supported on JBL Sense Pro but not on Xiaomi OpenWear Stereo Pro.
+• Wireless charging is supported on JBL Sense Pro but not available on Xiaomi OpenWear Stereo Pro.

-• Bluetooth version is 6 on JBL Sense Pro and 5.3 on Xiaomi OpenWear Stereo Pro.
+• The Bluetooth version is 6 on JBL Sense Pro and 5.3 on Xiaomi OpenWear Stereo Pro.

-• LDHC support is not available on JBL Sense Pro but is supported on Xiaomi OpenWear Stereo Pro.
+• LDHC support is not available on JBL Sense Pro but is present on Xiaomi OpenWear Stereo Pro.

-• AAC support is not available on JBL Sense Pro but is supported on Xiaomi OpenWear Stereo Pro.
+• AAC support is not available on JBL Sense Pro but is present on Xiaomi OpenWear Stereo Pro.

 Specs Comparison